mohitpai/journey-optimizer.en/help/using/reports/campaign-global-report.md

 ## In-app tab {#inapp-global}

+>[!CONTEXTUALHELP]
+>id="ajo_campaign_global_inapp_performance"
+>title="In-app performance"
+>abstract="The In-app performance KPIs provide essential insights into your visitors' engagement with In-app messages."

+>[!CONTEXTUALHELP]
+>id="ajo_campaign_global_inapp_interactions"
+>title="Interactions by type"
+>abstract="The Interactions by type graphs and table details how users interacted with your in-app message by tracking any click, dismiss, or interaction."

+>[!CONTEXTUALHELP]
+>id="ajo_campaign_global_inapp_summary"
+>title="In-app summary"
+>abstract="The In-app summary graph illustrates the progression of your In-app impressions and interactions over the specified period."

 From your Campaign **[!UICONTROL Global report]**, the **[!UICONTROL In-app]** tab details the main information relative to the In-app deliveries sent in your campaign.

 ![](assets/campaign_report_global_6.png)